-Although the USEPA has not yet proposed its revisions to the 8-hour ozone primary and secondary standards, the health scientists indicate the revised standard must be lowered to adequately protect public health.
-Significant additional improvements, beyond those included in this SIP proposal, will be needed to bring the current ambient air quality levels through the New Jersey associated nonattainment areas (see Chapter 3) within the range recommended by CASAC and the USEPA staff.
+The USEPA has proposed its revisions to the 8-hour ozone primary and secondary standards,2 agreeing with the health scientists who indicate the revised standard must be lowered to adequately protect public health.
+Significant additional improvements, beyond those included in this final SIP revision, will be needed to bring the current ambient air quality levels through the New Jersey associated nonattainment areas (see Chapter 3) within the range recommended by CASAC and the USEPA staff.